 - Relatively high conversion efficiencies and a large installed base of manufacturing equipment

 - Limited in physical form (made from fragile, rigid cells cut from larger pieces).

-Thin-film technologies get their name from the fact the fact that they are typically deposited in very thin films on inexpensive substrates (e.g., glass, stainless steel, plastic, ceramic, etc).
+Thin-film technologies get their name from the fact that they are typically deposited directly in a very thin layer (about the thickness of a human air) on large inexpensive substrates (e.g., glass, stainless steel, plastic, ceramic, etc).

 This category includes such technologies as amorphous silicon, copper-indium-diselenide, and cadmium telluride.